What biochemical blood test is normal? table. Normal cholesterol value in women

 Bilirubin

-This is a pigment formed during the reaction of the destruction of red blood cells.
-The exchange of this substance is carried out due to the fact that the liver performs its work effectively.
-Therefore, the definition of this parameter, which is of particular value in determining liver diseases, anemia, is relevant.
+This is a pigment formed during the reaction of destruction of red blood cells.
+The metabolism of this substance is carried out due to the fact that the liver performs its work effectively.
+Therefore, the definition of this parameter, which is of particular value in determining liver diseases and anemia, is relevant.
 The study of this indicator involves determining the level of free and bound fractions.

 • Acute viral and toxic hepatitis;